-The bulk of this Guide promotes your reimbursement optimization by: (1) designing high-value initiatives; (2) earning participation in a well-designed ACO by making the value case; and (3) protecting your interests by negotiating a merit-based shared savings distribution.
-However, both the ACO, in its negotiations with commercial payers, and you, as its member depending on the results, need to know the agreement's hotspots.
+The bulk of this Guide promotes your reimbursement optimization by: (1) designing high value initiatives; (2) earning participation in a well-designed ACO by making the value case; and (3) protecting your interests by negotiating a merit-based shared savings distribution.
+However, both the ACO in its negotiations with commercial payers, and you, as its member depending on the results, need to know the agreement's hotspots.

 - Prepare Before You Negotiate A well-negotiated shared savings agreement merely creates the framework for providers to succeed.
-There must be a team committed to the shared savings principles who share a common culture of trust and willingness to be flexible and welcome change.
-It also is important to know who your accountable care partners are.
+There must be a team committed to the shared savings principles who share a common culture of trust and willingness to be flexible and welcome changes.
+It also is important to know who are your accountable care partners.
 Your facility or practice group could be doing a great job, but the endeavor will fail if others do not provide the necessary quality and efficiency.
 You must match the strengths of your accountable care organization with any gaps in care for your target patient population and determine whether the predicted return on infrastructure investment will be positive.
-37 - Know Your Patient Population The arrangement could start with one population and eventually expand.
-Since the premise of determining savings depends on comparing actual costs with the anticipated unmanaged costs of a defined population, it is crucial to know exactly who is in the patient pool to determine baseline historical spending. - Understand How Patients Are Assigned to Physicians The predominant shared savings model, the Medicare Shared Savings Program ("MSSP") "attributes" patients mainly to an ACO's primary care physicians based on where they receive a plurality of primary care services.
+23 - Know Your Patient Population The arrangement could start with one population and eventually expand.
+Since the premise of determining savings depends on comparing actual costs with the anticipated unmanaged costs of a defined population, it is crucial to know exactly who is in the patient pool to determine baseline historical spending. - Understand How Patients Are Assigned to Physicians The predominant shared savings model, the MSSP, "attributes" patients to an ACO's primary care physicians based on where they receive a plurality of primary care services.
 Medicare patients have freedom of choice, so in some areas, there is problematic patient leakage that makes care management and financial forecasting difficult.
 While this may become the default assignment standard, it is preferable in agreements with private payers to have the patient assigned to the network and reflect this on a patient's enrollment card.
 It is important to determine how long patients must be enrolled before their performance measurements should occur. - Identify Any Service Carve-Outs Most arrangements cover the full range of services, which makes savings calculations much easier.
 However, sometimes pharmacy, mental health, organ transplants, dental, pediatric, out-of-area, emergency, catastrophic or untrackable services are carved out.
-It is possible that a specialty or type of service not provided within a network may be excluded.
+It is possible that a specialty or type of service not provided within a network may be excluded. - Strive to Achieve More Than Cost Savings The goals and performance metrics are to uphold CMS' "Triple Aim" Vision-improved population health, enhanced patient satisfaction, and decreased cost.
+Only if the hurdles of the first two are met are you eligible for shared savings. - Think Beyond Performance Metrics Performing well on payers' list of metrics is the way to maximize reimbursement; however, it is not sufficient just to "teach the test".
+In order to succeed, an ACO needs to have the right infrastructure investments in place to deliver better quality and lower cost care for populations of patients.
+This includes investments in care management for engaging patients inside and outside of the health system, and information technology for tracking gaps in care and clinical outcomes over time.
+Metric selection should align with hospital initiatives to successfully redesign the delivery of care for patients and families.
+It also is prudent to standardize metrics across payers to the extent possible.